govuk-one-login/data-analytics-platform/docs/development-decisions.md

 Unit testing is done with [Jest](https://jestjs.io) which is commonly used in GDS, and used in the BTM and TxMA repositories.

-[Configuration for Jest](https://jestjs.io/docs/configuration) can be found in the [jest.config.ts](../jest.config.js) file at the top-level, and is pretty trivial in that is merely sets a verbosity setting (in line with TxMA) and tells jest to use the `esbuild-jest` to convert the code to JavaScript.
+[Configuration for Jest](https://jestjs.io/docs/configuration) can be found in the [jest.config.ts](../jest.config.js) file at the top-level, and is pretty trivial in that is merely sets a verbosity setting (in line with TxMA) and tells jest to use `@swc/jest` to convert the code to JavaScript.

 ## SAM Template